aqweteddy/TaiphoneEval/README.md

-# TaiPhone: LLM Evaluation for Traditional Chinese
+# TaiPhoneEval: LLM Evaluation for Traditional Chinese

 A comprehensive evaluation  designed to assess LLMs, with specialized support for Traditional Chinese language evaluation.